-The CFP deadline is October 28.
+The CFP deadline is October 28 at midnight Pacific Time.
 When you submit a talk, you’ll also have the opportunity to be considered for Lead Dev London (June 2020) or a Lead Dev Meetup in your local city.

 If you’re selected as a speaker, we’ll provide:

 Everyone has something to share – and we’d love The Lead Developer to be the conference where you choose to share it.
 We’re keen and committed to getting submissions from as broad, diverse and representative a range of potential speakers as we possibly can.

 We have a Code of Conduct that we emphasise and are committed to, and our conference staff and volunteers are ready and trained to respond to any issues.
 Speaker travel and accommodation is funded, and we will book things and pay for them upfront to save you having to submit expenses afterwards if you prefer.
 We also offer an honorarium to thank you for your time.
 The night before the conference, we host a low-key speaker dinner so you can meet your fellow speakers and get to know the chair and organisers too.
 Post-conference, you’ll receive professional photos of yourself onstage, and we make videos of all the talks available for free online following the conference (take a look at some from our most recent event here), with speakers of course retaining copyright.